 To get to the centre of Tirana, you can take the airport shuttle bus, called the Rinas Express.
 It runs between 8:00am and 11:00pm, takes 30 minutes and costs around 2 EUR.

 You can hire a car from numerous companies, all of which have offices inside the airport terminal.
 These companies are as follows – Hertz, Enterprise, Eurocar, Avis, Europcar, Sixt, ARA and Albanian Airport Rent a Car.
+If you want a better deal then booking your rental car in advance is the way to go.
+I recommend using RentalCars for your car hire in Albania.

 Getting to Albania by bus